 On the surface, Trump's competitors in the hospitality industry may have a more obvious justification to claim standing than CREW does.
 After all, they can argue that Trump's hotels have an unfair advantage by offering foreign clients access to government officials they simply cannot.

 However, that argument alone may be too narrow.

-"The difficulty there is that if those were brought alone, without one of the [other] three categories, then a successful plaintiff would still only really be able to get relief with respect to the emoluments that compete with his or her business establishment," Richard Painter, George W. Bush's chief White House ethics lawyer and has worked on the CREW lawsuit, tells Bustle.
+"The difficulty there is that if those were brought alone, without one of the [other] three categories, then a successful plaintiff would still only really be able to get relief with respect to the emoluments that compete with his or her business establishment," Richard Painter, George W. Bush's chief White House ethics lawyer who has worked on the CREW lawsuit, tells Bustle.
 In short, if the case only affects hotels that compete with Trump's, the larger Constitutional question is left out.

 Emolumentum is Latin for profit or benefit.
 This is about payoffs from foreign governments which is not a partisan issue— Richard W. Painter (@RWPUSA) June 14, 2017

 The state AG case relies on the powers of states within the federal system to ensure federal law is being applied fairly — and that may give them the strongest standing, according to experts.
 "If then federal government officials are not carrying out their obligation pursuant to the Constitution, I would think that states should have considerable standing to bring those types of claims," Painter says.